Nuaym.leadr

 What ships in week one.

-Three systems chosen because each one removes friction from the SDR function immediately.
-Not planning documents.
-Operational systems running against HubSpot, Aloware, and Slack from day one.
+Three systems.
+Picked because they remove friction the fastest.
+These aren't planning docs.
+They're operational systems running against HubSpot, Aloware, and Slack starting day one.

 System 01Week One